carenaudo/Menipy/CODEXLOG.md

 **Summary:** Updated `find_contact_points` to pick points along the substrate line nearest to user guesses using projections.
 Modified `compute_apex` to favor the upper-most point when multiple maxima exist and choose the candidate centered by `x`.
 Unit test `test_find_apex_and_contact` passes.

+## Entry 135 - Remove legacy contact angle tab

+**Task:** Drop the obsolete contact-angle tab and reorder GUI tabs.

+**Summary:** Deleted the regular contact angle tab from `BaseMainWindow` and adjusted logic to rely solely on the alternative implementation.
+The remaining tabs are now ordered as Calibration, Pendant Drop, Contact Angle Alt and Detection Test.
+Updated control options, analysis methods, and GUI tests accordingly.